pyTooling/pyTooling/doc/index.rst

 Meta-Classes
 ============

-* :py:class:`~pyTooling.MetaClasses.Singleton` |br|
-  Allow only a single instance of a class.
 * :py:class:`~pyTooling.MetaClasses.Overloading` |br|
   Overloading Allow method overloading in Python classes.
 Dispatch method calls based on method signatures (type annotations).
+* :py:class:`~pyTooling.MetaClasses.Singleton` |br|
+  Allow only a single instance of a class.
+* :py:class:`~pyTooling.MetaClasses.SlottedType` |br|
+  All type-annotated fields in a class get converted into a slot for improving the memory footprint and performance of a class instance.

 Packaging